goldenfamilyfarms/correlation-station/seefa-om/setupGuide.md

 # Login: admin/admin

 # On MDSO Dev (159.56.4.37)
-# Install Alloy and configure to send to Server-124
+# Install Alloy and configure to send to META
 cd mdso-alloy && sudo ./install.sh
 ```